What is Chai Tea? and Ingredients Used in Chai

 Chai Tea Ingredients

-- Vata: This is the energy that controls bodily functions associated with motion.
-It includes blood circulation, blinking, breathing and the heartbeat.
+- Vata: Controls bodily functions associated with motion, including blood circulation, blinking, breathing and the heartbeat.

-- Pitta: This energy regulates the body’s metabolic systems.
-It includes digestion, absorption, nutrition and the body’s temperature.
+- Pitta: Regulates the body’s metabolic systems, including digestion, absorption, nutrition and temperature.

-- Kapha: Finally, the Kapha dosha is the energy that controls growth in the body.
+- Kapha: Influences growth in the body.
 It also supplies water to all the body parts, moisturises the skin and maintains the immune system.

 Loose Leaf Black Tea